ch0pex/MinecraftGL/include/glm/readme.md

 - Added SSE4 and AVX2 detection.
 - Removed VIRTREV_xstream and the incompatibility generated with GCC
 - Fixed C++11 compiler option for GCC
-- Removed MS language extension option for GCC (not fonctionnal)
+- Removed kMs language extension option for GCC (not fonctionnal)
 - Fixed bitfieldExtract for vector types
 - Fixed warnings
 - Fixed SSE includes